 The Chase Sapphire Reserve comes with a $300 annual travel credit every card anniversary year.

-This card offers a Priority Pass Select membership (activation required), a TSA PreCheck/Nexus/Global Entry application fee credit, complimentary DoorDash DashPass subscription when activated by December 31, 2024, and so much more.
+This card offers a Priority Pass Select membership (activation required), a TSA PreCheck/Nexus/Global Entry application fee credit, a complimentary DoorDash DashPass subscription when activated by December 31, 2024, and so much more.

 But one of the areas where the Chase Sapphire Reserve might shine brighter than the Amex Platinum card is the travel protections.
 In fact, you get complimentary primary rental car insurance, trip cancellation and interruption insurance, lost baggage and delayed baggage coverage, roadside assistance, and much more.